 Is there an application deadline?

-No — we accept rolling applications and review them as they come in.
+No — we accept applications year round and review them as they come in.
 If you’re working on something cool, apply now.
 You can continue to update your application after you submit.

 What is the age limit to apply?

-Everyone aged 22 or younger is is eligible to apply.
+Anyone aged 22 or younger is eligible to apply.